Scalable accuracy gains from postselection in quantum error correcting codes: Code-splitting

+~\cite{suppmat}}, as $p_f^{(r)}(d)\simeq\exp\{-\min_{s\ge0}[rI(s)+s]\, d\}$.
 The window of $r$ for which splitting yields a scalable advantage is plotted in Fig. \ref{fig:code_splitting_combined}.
-For the toric code, $r = 3$ appears to be optimal~\footnote{Splitting a toric code in three pieces requires one to be able to move and reassemble qubits, which is feasible in architectures like neutral atoms.}.
-Since the failure probability (for typical syndromes) of each subcode scales as $\sim\exp(-\overline{s} d )$ while the failure rate for the unsplit code (using the same number of qubits) is $\sim\exp(-I(0)d\sqrt{r})$, it is clear that this code-splitting postselection yields no gains when $r \geq b^2$, consistent with the numerics.
+For the toric code, $r = 3$ seems optimal~\footnote{Splitting a toric code in three pieces requires one to be able to move and reassemble qubits, which is feasible in architectures like neutral atoms.}.
+Since the failure probability (for typical syndromes) of each subcode scales as $\sim\exp(-\overline{s} d )$ while the failure rate for the unsplit code (using the same number of qubits) is $\sim\exp(-I(0)d\sqrt{r})$, code-splitting cannot help when $r \geq b^2$, consistent with the numerics.